Apricot Lemon Clafoutis

 How To Store

 Leftover clafoutis can be stored covered in the refrigerator for 2-3 days.
 It also can be frozen for up to 1 month!
-We recommend letting the clafoutis coming to room temperature before serving.
+We recommend letting the clafoutis come to room temperature before serving.
 You can also briefly heat it up in the microwave, but it may become slightly rubbery if left too long.

 Variations